vibeus/vibe-website/content/blog/projects-from-start-to-finish-with-vibe/index.md

 ---
-title: "Projects from Start to Finish with Vibe"
+title: Projects from Start to Finish with Vibe
 slug: projects-from-start-to-finish-with-vibe
 author: Vibe Team
-date: 2019-07-22
+date: '2019-07-22'
+tags:
+- Vibe Smartboard
+draft: false
 isfeatured: false
-tags: ["Vibe Smartboard"]
-draft: false
 description: Project management is more collaborative and engaging with a Vibe interactive whiteboard.
-blogHeroMask: 0
 ---

 Thanks to innovative technology, workspaces are becoming more flexible and [collaborative](https://medium.com/vibe-team/how-to-build-a-collaborative-workspace-and-why-you-should-e3eaebbf799e) in order to foster teamwork and engagement, sparking [positive results](https://hbr.org/2014/10/workspaces-that-move-people) for both companies and employees.
 Even if you’re not ready to redesign the entire office, you can still create this collaborative atmosphere by adding an interactive whiteboard to your workspace.